Kotesitory/bbb_buttons/README.md

 The controls can be seen in the image below.

 You can also use the arrow keys instead of the controls and the space bar for pause.
+If you want to change some vaule you can start by customizing the variables `seekOffset` and `speedOffset`.
+This allows you to change the value by which the playback is offset or the speed is increased/decreased.

 ![image](controls.png)